 - Using bolas (a sticky blob of silk at the endpoint of a line) is a method of attracting the prey.
 When flying moths come near the bola, the spider snags it.
 This act is just like a fisherman snagging fish on the hook.
 That is why bola spiders are also called fishing spiders or angling.

 - Some spiders hunt along the edges of lakes or streams.
 They usually hunt with their forelegs and body within the water, while their back legs hold on to the shore.

-- Some spiders use deception method for hunting other spiders.
+- Some spiders use deception methods for hunting other spiders.
 In this method, the spider mimics the motions of a captured insect in the webs of other spiders.
-When the web owner attracts, the spider pounces and capture him.
-Portia, a jumping spider, use this method.
+When the web owner attracts, the spider pounces and captures him.
+Portia, a jumping spider, uses this method.

 - Some spiders form baskets from their legs and release a pheromone to attract prey.